AlirezaSaadatmand/Ray-Casting/README.md

 This is a ray casting project using Python / pygame

-The character moves with the mouse cursor .
+The character moves W A S D keys .

 You can change the map the way you want using MAP list in the code .